InStateTeam/braid/braid-quickstart/src/main/resources/archetype-resources/DEPLOY.md

 Bluebank OCP Bring Your Own Container
 ====================================

-## Hermes Specific Notes
+## Braid Specific Notes

-For `hermes-sample-server` you can deploy easily with this command
+For `braid-sample-server` you can deploy easily with this command
 ```bash
 deploy/runme.sh
 ```